 3.1.4 Intersection Queue Lengths

 Intersection queue length is a common MOE used for arterial corridors or smaller freeway/interchange models where collection of other MOEs may not be possible or fiscally feasible.
 If there is significant congestion at an intersection in the existing conditions, the queue lengths may vary significantly day-to-day or even 15-minute period to 15-minute period.
 Video detection, loop detection, and field observations are common ways to collect intersection queue data.
 The methodology for the collection of intersection queues involves some subjectivity and requires sound judgment of vehicle speeds and the number of vehicles to include in the queue (e.g., should the vehicle queue include slow moving vehicles or just stopped vehicles?).
+Review, verify and document the validity of the queue data prior to developing the traffic model.
+Coordinate with WisDOT regional traffic staff as appropriate.

 If queues are used for validation, the project team should consider the following questions prior to data collection and when performing comparisons to modeled data.